prabinkc2046/Docker-Compose-Training-Frontend-Backend-App/README.md

 ## Conclusion

 This project showcases my practical knowledge and understanding of Docker Compose for building and managing a frontend-backend application.
 It demonstrates my passion for learning and applying containerization concepts in real-world scenarios.
-Feel free to modify.

 If you have any questions or suggestions for improvements, feel free to reach out.
 Happy coding!